fabienjuif/tiny-broke/README.md

 # tiny-broke
-This RPC like application, the client ask for something, then register to a topic, waiting for response.
+This is RPC like broker, the client ask for something, then register to a topic, waiting for response.

 The worker register to some topics, and send back an event when its work is done, so the client can complete its own task.